-- 1) The max share folders number is 10.
-If you want to share a new folder when the number has reached 10, you can delete an existing share folder and then add a new one. - 2) If you want to change the FTP settings, you need to restart FTP Server to make the changes take effect.
+- 1. The max share folders number is 10.
+If you want to share a new folder when the number has reached 10, you can delete a share folder and then add a new one. - 2.
+The change of the FTP settings will take effect after restarting the FTP Server. - 3.
+Currently, the maximum number of clients that FTP Server supports is two.
+Therefore, if you want to log in, make sure that less than two clients have logged in.

-4.9.3 Media Server
+4.8.3 Media Server